TobyLobster/multiply_test/README.md

 3. do a regular unsigned multiply
 4. recall if the signs differ and negate the result if needed

-The craftier method is:
+The faster, craftier method is:

 1. do a regular unsigned multiply
-2. If the first input is negative, subtract the second input from the high byte of the result.
+2. If the first input is negative, subtract the second input from the high byte(s) of the result.
-3. If the second input is negative, subtract the first input from the high byte of the result.
+3. If the second input is negative, subtract the first input from the high byte(s) of the result.

 This takes less memory and fewer cycles than the more obvious method.
 See [C=Hacking16](http://www.ffd2.com/fridge/chacking/c=hacking16.txt) for more details.